-The terms sodium hyaluronate and hyaluronic acid are often used interchangeably in the beauty and skincare industry.
-They do the same thing, but technically, both are different.
-This article throws light on all that you need to know about sodium hyaluronate for the skin and how it differs from hyaluronic acid.
+The terms hyaluronic acid and sodium hyaluronate are frequently interchanged in the skin care and beauty sector.
+They both do the same thing, although they are technically different.
+This article explains everything you need to know about sodium hyaluronate and how it varies from hyaluronic acid in terms of skin care.
+Keep reading!

 What Is Sodium Hyaluronate?